 Dependent or independent

-If you apply for Youth Allowance as a student or Australian Apprentice, we’ll assess you as being either dependent or independent.
+If you apply for ABSTUDY, we’ll assess you as being dependent or independent for payment.

 You’re dependent if you’re 21 or younger and aren’t independent.
 If you’re dependent, we’ll use 1 of these tests to work out how much you can get:

 If you’re 22 or older, we’ll treat you as permanently independent.
 If you’re younger than 22, you may be permanently independent or your independence may be reviewable.

 Permanent independent means you’ll always be independent.
 Reviewable independent means if your circumstances change, you might be dependent again.